-For World Mental Health Day 2018 we’re looking at stress, and the strategies we can use to combat its negative effects.
-In recent years, the concept of stress has gone from being a presumed-inevitable symptom of modern life, to a health-impacting problem that requires serious consideration in our society today – in fact, a recent survey by the Mental Health Foundation found that 74 per cent of people have at some point been so stressed that they felt ‘overwhelmed or unable to cope’.
+Stress.
+It seems like an inevitable symptom of modern life and, recently, has become a health-impacting problem that requires serious consideration.
+In fact, a recent survey by the Mental Health Foundation found that 74 per cent of people have at some point been so stressed that they felt ‘overwhelmed or unable to cope’.

 Dr Mithu Storoni